 - Video Tutorials - This is a collection of video tutorials where you can learn a variety of general coursework.

-- Game Design Books - This is a collection of eBooks and resources where you can learn what it takes to be an efficient game designer
+- Story & Design Resources - This page provides a collection of in-depth eBooks, articles and videos on writing stories for games, crafting fun experiences for players and more.
+Learn what it takes to be an efficient game designer

 Artists are redefining the limits of what games are capable of displaying visually on screen.
 They are shaping the future of one of the world's fastest growing forms of entertainment.
 Get creative and explore the skills to give you a foundation in understanding content creation for both 2D and 3D games.
 Learn to develop well-versed 2D and 3D asset creation for game development.
 You will learn a variety of software tools to gain the necessary skills for 3D modeling, texturing, lighting and animation.